 - [For students on Academic Probation] Identify, interpret, and correctly follow academic policies that directly impact their academic progress.

-As a result of using the services provided by the Career and Employment Centers, students will be able to:
+As a result of using the services provided by Career Services, students will be able to:

 - Identify various career/major options based on their interest, values, skills, and educational goals.